The Romans for kids KS2

 Hadrian’s wall was ordered to be made by the Roman emperor Hadrian.
 It is 117 kilometres long and 4.5 metres high in places.
 Built in the north of England, it's main purpose was to keep out Celtic raiders.

 How did the Roman Empire end?

-Around 200AD the Roman Empire started to fall apart and soldiers were choosing their own emperors and fighting between themselves.
+Around 200AD the Roman Empire started to fall apart and soldiers were choosing their own emperors and fighting among themselves.
 Roman Empire became split permanently into East and West in 395AD.